JetBrains/teamcity-documentation/topics/how-to.md

 ```

-It is also recommended to specify `internalProxies` attribute with the regular expression matching only IP address of the proxy server. e.g. `internalProxies="192\.168\.0\.1"`
+It is also recommended to specify the `internalProxies` attribute with the regular expression matching only the IP address of the proxy server.
+For example, `internalProxies="192\.168\.0\.1"`.

 [//]: # (Internal note.
 Do not delete.
 "How To...d160e1383.txt")

 ## Configure HTTPS for TeamCity Web UI

-TeamCity does not provide out\-of\-the\-box support for HTTPS access (see [TW-12976](http://youtrack.jetbrains.com/issue/TW-12976#comment=27-348823)).
+TeamCity does not provide out-of-the-box support for HTTPS access (see [TW-12976](http://youtrack.jetbrains.com/issue/TW-12976#comment=27-348823)).
 It is highly recommended to set up a reverse proxy like Nginx or Apache in front of TeamCity that would handle HTTPS and use HTTP TeamCity server port as the upstream.
 HTTPS\-related configuration of the proxy is not specific for TeamCity and is generic as for any Web application.
 Make sure to configure the reverse proxy per [our recommendations](#Set+Up+TeamCity+behind+a+Proxy+Server) below.
 Generic web application best practices apply (like disabling http access to TeamCity at all).

 For small servers, you can set up HTTPS via the internal [Tomcat means](https://tomcat.apache.org/tomcat-8.5-doc/ssl-howto.html), but this is not recommended as it may significantly increase the CPU load.